Although Dutch is the Netherlands’ first language, English is also very useful. Discover your options for English classes in the Netherlands.

 Being able to speak English clearly and fluently is the best way to gain confidence, find work, network, make new friends, and feel at home.
 It allows you to have lots of conversations and develop friendships.
 Not only that, but sometimes, if you’ve moved for a partner’s job, it’s possible you feel isolated.
 If that’s the case for you, English lessons give you a chance to socialize with others and perhaps even volunteer in your community and integrate better.
 You might even find yourself spending time with your classmates outside the lessons.

 English is the common language used in international business, and more and more companies focus on, or even adopt, English as their company language.
 People who are looking for work in the Netherlands or have plans to enroll at university must be able to speak and write well in English.
 Moreover, it can help them stay competitive with their Dutch colleagues in terms of career opportunities.

 Many international companies have their headquarters in Dutch cities, so learning English in the Netherlands is often a rewarding choice.
 Strong English language skills will definitely help you navigate your work life better, whether used to write e-mails, do research, present a new project to the management team, or just chat at the coffee corner.

 The advantages of taking Business English classes

-Most of the English schools in the Netherlands provide business English classes.
-Available for those with an intermediate level of English, these special courses help expats use professional jargon without struggle, prepare a meeting, or structure their ideas for a presentation.
+Most of the English schools in the Netherlands provide Business English classes.
+Available for those with an intermediate level of English, these special courses help expats use professional jargon without struggle, organize a meeting, or structure their ideas for a presentation.
 It’s also a great way to prepare for business school.

 English-language company courses